simonwardjones/simonwardjones.co.uk/content/posts/decision_trees.md

 {{< gini >}}

-We said above that ideally we want to have low impurity in the leaves of the decision tree, i.e. a low chance that two random students in a leaf have different results.
+Ideally we want to have low impurity in the leaves of the decision tree, i.e. a low chance that two random students in a leaf have different results.
 The decision tree is built so that each split decreases the average impurity.

 The algorithm checks splitting the data based on each different feature and each different feature value in the training data in order to find the best split.
 The best split is the one that decreases the impurity the most.
-The number of layers in the tree (or `depth`) is a parameter you get to choose when building the tree.
+The number of layers in the tree (or `depth`) is a parameter you choose when building the tree.

-And that's it!

 ---